-Even if your world is not fully fleshed out, your heroine will likely be traveling during your story — to meet people, complete quests, look for information, collect allies, and/or collect allies and, of course, vanquish villains.
+Even if your world is not fully fleshed out, your heroine will likely be traveling during your story — to meet people, complete quests, look for information, gather allies, source weapons and, of course, vanquish villains.

 Sometimes she undertakes such journeys willingly, other times she is compelled to do so against her inclinations or better judgment.

 Whichever is the case, having a map can help you keep straight distances, travel times, and relative locations of towns, castles, cities, forests, rivers — whatever geographic items are necessary for you to advance the story.